SamaAlshareef/Instagram/README.md

 ## Connection to backend
 The app is connected locally to json-server
-I attached the backend repo with the email
+The backend repo is attached in the email